Please select a partnership to see additional information:

 - The use of the internet to threaten, harass, bully and humiliate children and young people (e.g. cyber bullying and relationship abuse)

-The term digital (data carrying signals carrying electronic or optical pulses) and interactive (a message relates to other previous message/s and the relationship between them) technology covers a range of electronic tools.
-These are constantly being upgraded and their use has become more.
+The term digital and interactive technology covers a range of electronic tools.
+These are constantly being upgraded and their use has become more prevalent.
 The internet can be accessed on a wealth of devices including mobile phones, laptops, computers, tablets, webcams, cameras and games consoles.

-When communicating via the internet, young people tend to become less inhibited and talk about things far more openly than they might when communicating face to face.
+When communicating via the internet, children and young people tend to become less inhibited and talk about things far more openly than they might when communicating face to face.

 Children and young people should be supported to understand that when they use digital technology they should not give out personal information, particularly their name, address or school, mobile phone numbers to anyone they do not know or trust: this particularly includes social networking, apps and online gaming sites.
 If they have been asked for such information, they should always check with their parent / carer or other trusted adult before providing such details.

 Whilst young people should be discouraged from meeting somebody face to face whom they have only previously met online, we recognise that this does happen and advise that they always take a parent / carer or trusted adult with them.